After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 3. Lake

 Echternach’s lake is a paradise for amateur athletes: here you can practice running, skating or biking in a unique natural setting.
-The Youth Hostel, right next to the lakeshore, comes with a climbing wall, trampolines, and beach volleyball court.

 You can easily spend an entire day at Echternach’s green lung!
 Despite its large leisure options Echternach’s lake still remains an oasis of peace and tranquility!

 It has a lot of picturesque and hidden corners for all those who want to spend some ‘me’ time amidst nature.
 With some luck, you’ll see rare fish or bird species in their natural habitat.
-Recently there have been spotted a lot of turtles too!

 But once a year the lake’s characteristic silence is interrupted: e-Lake Festival in August attracts every year around 20.000 visitors.
-Each edition has a huge line up: Seeed, Samy Deluxe, Itchy Poopzkid… all have been here!
+Each edition has a huge lineup: Seeed, Samy Deluxe, Itchy Poopzkid… all have been here!

 And best of all: the entrance to the festival is FREE!